 Gastroenterologists join forces during Rwanda Endoscopy Week.

-In October 2018, I had the opportunity to participate in Rwanda Endoscopy Week, a program established by an international coalition of gastroenterologists eager to advance endoscopy in Rwanda.
+In October 2018, I had the opportunity to participate in Rwanda Endoscopy Week.
+This is a program established by an international coalition of gastroenterologists eager to advance endoscopy in Rwanda.
 Participating in Endoscopy Week was certainly among the highlights of my years as a practicing gastroenterologist.
-I have been in practice for 35 years—a practice that I have enjoyed and that has provided for my family.
+I have been in practice for 35 years.
+This is a practice that I have enjoyed and that has provided for my family.
 I have always felt that medicine is nothing if not a calling to serve, and the chance to help an underserved community was irresistible.